-Volunteer Experience Students must observe in a radiation oncology facility before applying to the program.
+Volunteer Experience Students must observe in two or more radiation oncology facilities before applying to the program.

 Prerequisites NON-RADIOGRAPHER - [RADIOGRAPHER]

 The following prerequisite course of study must be completed to be eligible for admission into the professional program.
 Students should consult with their academic advisors for appropriate courses and semester sequence.